Moda launches new section 'Little Soles' dedicated to kids footwear

 -

-Birmingham’s footwear-focused trade show Moda is launching a new section called Little Soles at the upcoming February 2020 edition dedicated to kid’s footwear.
+Birmingham’s fashion trade show Moda is launching a new section called Little Soles at the upcoming February 2020 edition dedicated to kid’s footwear.

 The decision to launch the Little Soles zone was in response to “unprecedented interest in Moda Footwear from children’s footwear brands”, according to organiser of Moda, Hyve Group.